NeViRAIDE/neviraide/README.md

 ## Installation
 Make sure that all dependecies are installed.
 ###  Auto

+AT THIS MOMENT NOT WORKING!
+USE MANUAL INSTALLATION!

 To quick install my vision of neovim (calls NEVIRAIDE) you may download install script and rin it!

 **[Install script](https://github.com/RAprogramm/NEVIRAIDE/blob/golangIDE/install.sh)** - to download it right click and "Save Link As..."